Jhené Aiko: Voice and music

 Aiko is a soprano.
 Rap-Up says that she possesses a "sensually sweet voice" while Jim Farber of the New York Daily News describes her voice as having a "feathery tone, sky-high pitch and dazed delivery" that floats "above the beat, sexy and aloof"; Farber has also said that Aiko is "the female answer" to Frank Ocean.
-Jordan Sargent of Pitchfork Media compared Aiko's vocals to those of R&B singers Cassie, Brandy, Ciara and, the late Aaliyah.
+Jordan Sargent of Pitchfork Media compared Aiko's vocals to those of R&B singers Cassie, Brandy, Ciara, and the late Aaliyah.
 Thematically Aiko's work contains direct and "acute" lyrics that can be sometimes "girlish."
 Adam Fleischer of MTV described Aiko's lyrical content as being "catchy and emotive", continuing to note Aiko's lyrics as having no boundaries; which mix "moments of sensitivity and love, but also moments of confusion and aggression."

-Aiko's musical style is associated with a new wave of music called PBR&B, which is described as emerging, stylistic alternative to contemporary R&B. Besides PBR&B, Aiko explores a variety of genres including psychedelic music, classic R&B and hip hop music.
+Aiko's musical style is associated with a new wave of music called alternative R&B, which is described as emerging, stylistic alternative to contemporary R&B. Besides alternative R&B, Aiko explores a variety of genres including psychedelic music, classic R&B and hip hop music.
 Aiko has described herself as being part of this movement, she noted her own musical style as being "alternative" and a "new-generation R&B", which she compared herself to the style of Frank Ocean, Miguel and Drake.
 Described by Erin Lowers a reviewer from XXL magazine, Aiko's music is alternative R&B, which the reviewer described as being created with the use of heavily used synthesizers and "wooly drum loops", the reviewer continued to say that her genre is caught in a "revolutionized limbo."
 Bradley Stern of Time, compared the Aiko's musical style to the work of Sade, calling the album's genre "future R&B", Stern continued to compare her music to the work of The Weeknd, Tinashe and FKA twigs.